 C: ViewDate: Indicates the last view date of a video course.
 This is always populated for a user currently on the plan at the time the report is generated, so there may be some delay.

-D: TotalHours: This represents the total hours (in decimal format) for that particular team member.
+D: TotalHours: This represents the total hours (in decimal format) of video courses viewed for that particular team member.

-E: UniqueCourses: This column will show the number of unique courses viewed by that individual.
-This only include courses that are clicked in to play.
-Courses taken by an individual prior to joining your team will not be included - only courses taken during their time on the team will show here.
+E: UniqueCourses: This column will show the number of unique video courses viewed by that individual.
+This only includes video courses that are clicked in to play.
+Video courses taken by an individual prior to joining your team will not be included - only video courses taken during their time on the team will show here.